Adam4lexander/Spoke/Docs/Core/00_MentalModel.md

 This example has a very simple closure.
 When you call `CreateCounter()` it's almost like instantiating a class with a private `counter` variable and a single method to increment it.

 In all of Spoke's code examples you'll see a lot of nested lambdas, which results in nested closures.
-This is done very intentially.
+This is done very intentionally.
 Spoke wouldn't be nearly as expressive without closures.
 They're the backbone for Spoke, and it's recommended to have a solid understanding of them to use Spoke comfortably.

 ---